This article discusses the seven underrated but excellent cities for expats and nomads in 2023.

 7. Bogota, Colombia

-As a rule of thumb, I usually prefer to invest in capital cities, as they are the places where people are coming to live and work from all over the country and the world, so there is a built-in demand.
+As a rule of thumb, we usually prefer capital cities, as these are the places where people come to live and work from all over the country and the world, so there is a built-in demand.

-So, despite what others might say, I prefer Bogota over Medellin.
-My decision is not purely based on financial consideration though.
+So, despite what others might say, we prefer Bogota over Medellin.

 In this city, you’ve got so many museums and excellent restaurants, all with beautiful scenery as a backdrop.
-I love it so much that I wrote a whole article on living there.
+We also have an article on living there.

 But it doesn’t get enough love.